 The host institution must provide the applicant with two documents that will be included in the application.
 Applicants are responsible for uploading the documents to ResearchNet as part of their complete application submission.
 For more information on these documents, please refer to the appropriate sections found at the end of Enter proposal information and supporting documents.

-Task 3 Register for Canadian Common CV (CCV) and ResearchNet accounts
+Task 3 Register for Canadian Common CV (CCV) account, ResearchNet account, and complete the Equity and Diversity Questionnaire

 Make sure you have the following or click the links to register: